 We investigated the effect of the frequency of link state information exchange on the blocking probability in both forward and backward reservation protocols.
+We evaluate them in three network topologies; random mesh network, realistic mesh network, and 3-node tandem network.
 The simulation results show that when the backward reservation protocol is used, the routing can be done with less frequent link state information exchange using less detailed information than the forward reservation protocol is used.
 The forward reservation protocol is greatly affected by the frequency of link state information exchange and propagation delays.

-In the future, we will evaluate the processing time at each node and to investigate other routing strategies, such as alternate routing for the backward reservation protocol to avoid highly loaded links.
+In the future, we will evaluate the processing time at each node and to investigate other routing strategies, such as alternate routing for the backward reservation protocol to avoid highly loaded links and lightpath protection schemes to ensure the reliability of lightpath network.